lorettayong/Customer-Churn-Prediction/README.md

 # Project Structure

-`churn_prediction.ipynb`: Jupyter Notebook containing the data loading, exploratory data analysis (EDA), data preprocessing, model building, and evaluation steps.
+- `churn_prediction.ipynb`: Jupyter Notebook containing the data loading, exploratory data analysis (EDA), data preprocessing, model building, and evaluation steps.
-`WA_Fn-UseC_-Telco-Customer-Churn.csv`: The dataset file (downloaded from Kaggle and placed here).
+- `WA_Fn-UseC_-Telco-Customer-Churn.csv`: The dataset file (downloaded from Kaggle and placed here).
-`requirements.txt`: Lists all the Python libraries and their versions required to run the project.
+- `requirements.txt`: Lists all the Python libraries and their versions required to run the project.
+- `app.py`: The Streamlit web application for interactive predictions.
+- `model_pipeline.joblib`: The saved complete scikit-learn pipeline, encapsulating the preprocessor (`ColumnTransformer` with `StandardScaler` and `OneHotEncoder`) and the trained Tuned Decision Tree Classifier (after SMOTE).

 # How to Run the Project